arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-debugging/giga-debugging.md

 Now you are ready to start debugging.
 It's important to follow the steps below otherwise you won't be able to connect to the M4 core properly.

 - Start with the M7 and go to **Debug** > **Start Debug Session** > **Download & Reset Program**.
-If sucessfull both LEDs should stop blinking.
+If successful both LEDs should stop blinking.

 ![Start debugging the M4 in Ozone](./assets/ozone_debug_session_m7.png)

 - At the top go back to the `.ino`.

 - Press the small play button at the top.
 You should see the LEDs starting to blink again.
-This means we have connected the J-Link sucessfully to the sketch running on the M7 and can control it through Ozone.
+This means we have connected the J-Link successfully to the sketch running on the M7 and can control it through Ozone.

 - Now, select the M4 Ozone instance and go to **Debug** > **Start Debug Session** > **Attach to Running Program**.
 It's important to that you don't reset the program otherwise the connection will be lost.
 Using the play button at the top you can now control the M4 sketch.